NETWAYS/rt-extension-extjs4/README.md

-# QueueCategories Extension for Request Tracker
+# Queue Categories Extension for Request Tracker

 #### Table of Contents